gSchool/usaa-preassessment-block/units/04-React/04-React.checkpoint.md

 * title: a new state object
 * topics: React, Redux
 ##### !question
-Each case statement of the reducer should return:
+Each case statement of a redux reducer should return:
 ##### !end-question
 ##### !options
 * an action creator